Bitcoin Adoption Framework.

 Rails that can actually run

-Map Lightning, BTCPay, wallets, receipts, limits, support, and escalation before deployment.
+Map Lightning, BTCPay, wallets, receipts, limits, support, and operating responsibility before deployment.

 Control objectives